fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

 import ch.fhnw.bacnetit.samplesandtests.api.encoding.util.ByteQueue;
 import ch.fhnw.bacnetit.samplesandtests.api.service.confirmed.ReadPropertyRequest;
 ```

-Create the constructor for the abstract class.
+The code shows the class structure, the essential instance variables and the constructor of class __AbstractApplication__.
 Note the following:
-- ApplicationService is the application's view to the ASE and will be passed from the Configurator class.
+- __ApplicationService__ is the application's view to the ASE and will be passed from the __Configurator__ class.
 - Each application maintains a list with simulated bacnet devices.

 ```java